Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-Wavelength Data ACCUMULATION

 M87 was also monitored by the Swift Ultraviolet/Optical Telescope (UVOT; \cite{roming2005swift}) with six filters: v (5468~\AA), b (4392~\AA), u (3465~\AA), uvw1 (2600~\AA), uvm2 (2246~\AA), and uvw2 (1928~\AA), at the same time with Swift-XRT.
 In LS1, the number of observations is 10, 8, and 11 for the v, b, and u bands, respectively, and 10, 11, and 10 for uvw1, uvm2, and uvw2.
 For LS2, the optical bands have 8 (v), 9 (b), and 16 (u) observations, while the UV bands include 16 (uvw1), 17 (uvm2), and 16 (uvw2) observations.
 For the extraction of the source region from the Swift-UVOT data, a circular region of radius 5$^{\prime\prime}$ was considered, and for the background region, a circle of radius 15$^{\prime\prime}$ was taken, located far away from the source.
 We have summed all exposures corresponding to a particular energy band using \verb|uvotimsum|.
 Then, the `uvotsource' tool has been used to extract the magnitude of the source.
 This magnitude has been corrected to account for galactic absorption.
 To obtain the extinction values (\( A_\lambda \)) for each Swift-UVOT filter, the Python package \verb|extinction|\footnote{\url{https://extinction.readthedocs.io/en/latest/}} was utilised.
 We have considered the \cite{fitzpatrick1999correcting} dust extinction function with $R_V = 3.1$, where $R_V$ is the slope of the extinction curve.
 For the diffuse interstellar medium (ISM), this corresponds to a visual extinction $A_V = 0.0612$~mag and reddening $E(B-V) = 0.0197$~mag \citep{schlafly2011measuring}, consistent with the average ISM value of $R_V = 3.1$ \citep{Schultz_1975, Whittet1980,Rieke1985}.
-To calculate the intrinsic magnitude or extinction corrected magnitude (\( M_{\text{in}} \)), we have subtracted the extinction parameter (\( A_\lambda \)) from the observed magnitude of the source (\( M_{\text{obs}} \)).
+The intrinsic magnitude (\( M_{\text{in}} \)), the extinction parameter (\( A_{\lambda} \)) and the observed magnitude of the source (\( M_{\text{obs}} \)) are related as follows \(M_{\text{in}}= M_{\text{obs}}-A_{\lambda}\).
 We have calculated the intrinsic source flux using this relation \( M_{\text{in}} = -2.5 \log_{10}(\text{Flux}) - \mathrm{Zero~point} \).
+The zero point is a calibration parameter that defines the reference count rate corresponding to a standard X-ray flux for each detector mode and energy band in Swift XRT.
+It allows conversion of raw photon count rates into physically calibrated fluxes or luminosities.
+Zero points are empirically determined from observations of X-ray standard source with well-characterized spectra.
+And finally, we calculated the Swift-UVOT SED of LS1 \& LS2 and used it to construct the MWSED of low state.
+In Table~\ref{Tab:uvot_ls1_ls2_shuffled}, we have reported the fluxes for the different optical–UV bands from Swift observations of M87, which also lists the band name, wavelength, $M_\mathrm{in}$, $A_\lambda$, $M_\mathrm{in}$, and Zero-point.
+The Zero-point values are taken from \cite{ZPT_2011}.